Duncan A. McMillan

 - A prior conviction for an offense involving impaired driving which occurred within seven years of the date of the offense for which the defendant is currently being sentenced.
 (Each prior conviction within the designated time period is a separate grossly aggravating factor.)

-- Death or serious injury caused to another person by the defendant’s impaired driving at the time of the offense.
+- Serious personal injury caused to another person by the defendant’s impaired driving at the time of the offense.

-- Driving by the defendant while a child under the age 16 years was in the vehicle at the time of the offense.
+- Driving by the defendant while a person with a mental development of a child of the age of 18 was in the vehicle at the time of the offense.

 Aggravating Factors